‘An easy choice’: Inside Biden’s decision to go it alone with Democrats on coronavirus relief

 Klain disagreed when he thought the Republicans had their facts wrong, according to a senior administration official, or when he considered their proposals hypocritical.

-Exasperated White House advisers insist there was no daylight between the president and his team and that, while he wanted hear the Republican senators out, he was also firm in his position.
+Exasperated White House advisers insist there was no daylight between the president and his team and that, while he wanted to hear the Republican senators out, he was also firm in his position.
 “Everyone is acting like this is indicative of the White House’s legislative strategy,” said one top adviser.
 “He shook his head in a meeting.”

 “The president in this meeting was very respectful to every Republican who was there and to what they presented, and to their ideas,” said Steve Ricchetti, counselor to the president.
 “But he was also very, very clear about the attachment that he had to every element of his plan — that he has chosen the amount for a reason . . . and he said there are some things where there’s just too big of a difference with their approach.”